-Oxford boasts world-class museums and some truly fantastic art galleries and contemporary art spaces.
-From The Ashmolean to Modern Art Oxford, our invaluable guide to the unmissable spring exhibitions in Oxford and beyond tells you what to see, where.
+Oxford city boasts world-class museums and some truly fantastic art galleries and contemporary art spaces.
+From The Ashmolean to Modern Art Oxford, our invaluable guide to the unmissable exhibitions in Oxford and beyond tells you what to see, where, this spring.

 Jeff Koons has been called the world’s most famous, controversial and subversive living artist.
 This major exhibition offers an exciting journey through a career that has pushed at the boundaries of contemporary art.

 From the moment he burst onto the scene with floating basketballs and ready-made objects to his recent re-working of classical statues and Old Master paintings, Jeff Koons has, at turns, delighted, shocked and intrigued his viewers.

 Jeff Koons at The Ashmolean is on until 09 June.

 Lui Shou-Kwan Centenary Exhibition